Need more information? Contact us

 UAB students will be able to participate in programs such as financial education boot camps, workshops for student-athletes and for-credit courses covering financial education topics relevant to various majors.

-An important part of the Institute’s success will be in monitoring and evaluating its impact through research, in order to determine the immediate, intermediate and long-term effects of our programs.
+An important part of the Institute’s success will be in monitoring and evaluating its impact through research, in order to determine the immediate, intermediate and long-term effects of its programs.

 A board of advisers has been established to help guide the goals of the Institute.
 The advisers include: